ACTIVITY 7.1: A CRY FOR JUSTICE

-Students create a timeline of events associated with Saigu, the 1992 LA Civil Unrest.
-They define terms related to the event, including civil unrest, riot, uprising, justice, injustice, advocate.
+Students create a timeline of events associated with Saigu and the 1992 LA Civil Unrest.
+They define terms related to the event, including civil unrest, riot, uprising, justice, injustice, and advocate.
 They analyze differences between justice and injustice as it relates to race and poverty in America.

 Activity Questions